mapi68/gluqlo/README.md

 ![gluqlo](images/gluqlo.png)

 ## Usage
-If you want to use Gluqlo as a screensaver, you may need to go to Menu ---> Settings ---> Screensaver and select Gluqlo from screensaver menu.
+If you want to use Gluqlo as a screensaver, you may need to go to Menu ---> Settings ---> Screensaver and select "Gluqlo" from screensaver menu.
-If you want to use Gluqlo as a desktop clock, you may need to go to Menu ---> Accessories and select Gluqlo clock from menu.
+If you want to use Gluqlo as a desktop clock, you may need to go to Menu ---> Accessories and select "Gluqlo clock" from menu.

 ## Installation
 ```bash